beerlington/classy_enum-mongoid/README.md

 # ClassyEnum::Mongoid

-TODO: Write a gem description
+[ClassyEnum](https://github.com/beerlington/classy_enum) is a Ruby on Rails gem that adds class-based enumerator functionality to model attributes.
+This adaptor works with Mongoid v2.1.0+

 ## Installation